maniospas/fairbench-tiny/README.md

 ## 🧪 Benchmarks

 Benchmarks are lies.
 But they are useful lies.
 So here is a comparison using the *perf* tool on a Linux machine to repeat a credit dataset analysis 10 times for consistency.
-Our tasks consists of computing absolute positive rate differences between two sexes on the *Credit* dataset under AIF360 (a very popular fairness analysis library), FairBench, and FairBench-tiny.
+Approximate ranges of consumed resources are reported for the task of computing absolute positive rate differences between two sexes on the *Credit* dataset.
+This is done using AIF360 (a very popular fairness analysis library), FairBench, and FairBench-tiny.

 Honestly, there is not much to expect from a comparison of an interpreted vs a compiled framework; the latter will always dominate.
 But below is a validation of this common engineering truth anyway.
 Python 3.13.1 is used everywhere.